Stone the Crow

 "Stone the Crow" is a song by American heavy metal band Down and a single from their 1995 debut album, NOLA.
 It peaked at No. 40 on the US Mainstream Rock charts.
 A video was also produced for the song.

 Music video

 In an interview, guitarist Pepper Keenan was asked about the music video:

 Release and reception

 The song was released as the second single for the band's debut album and became their first and only radio hit, reaching No. 40 on the US Mainstream Rock Tracks.
 The song is a staple at live shows and is regularly played as the second to last song.

+In 2002 the band recorded an acoustic version of "Stone the Crow" that was never officially released although it can be heard on YouTube.